ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/05-analysis-of-naive-implementations.md

 ## Analysis of the naive implementations

 ::: TODO
+- Prio 1: some text is duplicated in previous sections
 - Prio 1: summarise the complexities of all naive implementations in this chapter, refer to later chapters
 :::